FWPD: Man kills ex-wife, himself in front of child

-FORT WORTH -- A woman was shot and killed by her ex-husband before he turned the gun on himself Saturday, all in front of their young child.
+FORT WORTH, Texas -- A woman was shot and killed by her ex-husband before he turned the gun on himself Saturday, all in front of their young child.

 The Tarrant County Medical Examiner's Office says Krista Copeland, 28, died from gunshot wounds to the head Sunday morning.